kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 In my opinion, due to the encryption, the log file isn't really useful.
 If you want to see what your database engine really does, you better record every data changing operation in a separate table, much like [Adminer](https://www.adminer.org/) does with it's history (`...&sql=&history=all`).

-As we don't utilize MaxScale (yet), we had to implement a master/slave-switch in our application to send all data changing operations to the master and the rest to the slaves.
+As we don't utilize MaxScale (yet), we had to implement a master/slave-switch in our application anyway to send all data changing operations to the master and the rest to the slaves.

 That's where the logging mechanism belongs:

     $this->_connection_type = 'db_master';
-    $this->_tmp.sql_log_record($sql);
+    $this->_sql_log_record($sql);

 The SQL term is compressed to save space, so searching for or looking at specific queries requires uncompressing.
 You cannot see the queries in your conventional Adminer interface.